Viewer Rating

 The film's central subject matter of universal family dynamics, sibling relationships, and parenting challenges is inherently apolitical, leading to a neutral rating.
 While it incorporates modern family elements, the narrative consistently focuses on relatable, everyday solutions without explicitly promoting a specific political ideology.

-The movie features a traditional family casting without explicit race or gender swaps of core roles.
-Its narrative focuses on everyday family life, presenting traditional identities neutrally or positively without centralizing DEI themes or offering explicit critiques.
+The series features a traditional family casting without explicit race or gender swaps for established roles.
+Its narrative focuses on everyday family life, presenting traditional identities in a neutral to positive light without centralizing or critiquing DEI themes.

 The movie does not contain any action or adventure elements.